 - using a variety of different resource types (e.g. journal articles, book chapters, blog posts, videos etc)

 How – use an electronic voting system to present questions to the class and analyse their responses.
-An electronic voting system is available from Facilities Support Services (0113 343 5555) on request and supporting information is provided by SDDU.
+An electronic voting system is available from Facilities Support Services (0113 343 5555) on request.
+The University is currently exploring an institutional mobile response system and a pilot will run from September 2018.

 Why – electronic voting encourages engagement with subject matter and the responses demonstrate actual levels of understanding which can then be immediately addressed with appropriate feedback.